 How can your students get involved in National Skills Week?
-Just a few suggestions – check out the 2021 Ideas for Schools here or at the bottom of this page.
+Just a few suggestions – check out the School Ideas 2023 here or at the bottom of this page.

 Here are just some initial ideas to get you thinking: